 The following safety laboratory tests will be performed at times defined in the [SoA](#) section of this protocol.
-Additional laboratory results may be reported on these samples as a result of the method of analysis or the type of analyzer used by the clinical laboratory, or as derived from calculated values; for example: calculation of estimated kidney function (ie, 2021 CKD-EPI eGFR).
+Additional laboratory results may be reported on these samples as a result of the method of analysis or the type of analyzer used by the clinical laboratory, or as derived from calculated values; for example: calculation of estimated kidney function (ie, 2021 CKD-EPI eGFR [adults only], as standard lab safety test for FIH and MAD studies).
 These additional tests would not require additional collection of blood.
 Unscheduled clinical laboratory measurements may be obtained at any time during the study to assess any perceived safety issues.

-Table 5.
+Table 7.
 Protocol-Required Laboratory Assessments

-Hematology Chemistry Urinalysis Other Hemoglobin BUN (Urea) Local dipstick: pH At screening: • FSH ^d Hematocrit Creatinine Glucose (qual) • Alcohol breath test RBC count Cystatin C ^a Protein (qual) • HIV, HBsAg, HBcAb, HBsAb, HCVAb MCV eGFR ^b Blood (qual) • Serology reaction of syphilis test MCH Glucose (fasting) Ketones • HBV-DNA MCHC Calcium Nitrites • Pregnancy test (β -hCG) ^a Platelet count Sodium Leukocyte esterase (leukocyte) Screening and as indicated WBC count Potassium Urobilinogen • Urine albumin-to-creatinine-ratio (UACR) Total neutrophils (Abs) Chloride Urine bilirubin • Urine drug screening ^e Eosinophils (Abs) Total CO 2 (bicarbonate) • Urine pregnancy test ^f Monocytes (Abs) AST, ALT Laboratory: Microscopy and culture ^c • COVID-19 test Basophils (Abs) GGT Lymphocytes (Abs) Total bilirubin Alkaline phosphatase Uric acid Albumin Total protein
+Hematology Chemistry Urinalysis Other

+Hemoglobin Urea Local dipstick: At screening:

+Hematocrit Creatinine pH FSH ^d

+RBC count Cystatin C ^a Glucose (qual) Urine drug screening ^e

+Platelet count eGFR, eCrCl ^b Protein (qual) HBsAg

+WBC count Glucose (fasting) Blood (qual) HBsAb

+Total neutrophils (Abs) Calcium Ketones HBcAb

+Eosinophils (Abs) Sodium Nitrites HCVAb

+Monocytes (Abs) Potassium Leukocyte esterase HIV

+Basophils (Abs) Chloride

+Lymphocytes (Abs) Total CO 2 (bicarbonate) Laboratory: Pregnancy test (β-hCG) ^f

+AST, ALT Microscopy and culture ^c

+Total bilirubin

+Alkaline phosphatase

+Uric acid

+Albumin

+Total protein

+GGT

-- a.
+a.
 Cystatin C (Scys): Screening or Baseline Scys is recommended to help differentiate post-baseline DIKI from DICI.
-Post-baseline, Scys is measured if and only if serum creatinine increase post-baseline is observed (see [Section 7.1.1](#)). - b.
-Screening and Baseline eGFR is measured with Screat-based formula.
-Age-specific kidney function calculation (see [Section 10.6.2](#)) is recommended to assess presence or absence of post-baseline change in kidney function. - c.
-Only if UTI is suspected and urine dipstick is positive for nitrites or leukocyte esterase or both. - d.
-For confirmation of postmenopausal status only in females <60 years old and not using hormonal or HRT only. - e.
+Post-baseline, Scys is measured if and only if serum creatinine increase post-baseline is observed (see [Section 7.1.1](#)).

+b.
+Screening and Baseline eGFR or eCrCl is measured with Scrat-based formula.
+Age-specific kidney function calculation (see [Section 10.6.2](#)) is recommended to assess presence or absence of post-baseline change in kidney function.

+c.
+Only if UTI is suspected and urine dipstick is positive for nitrites or leukocyte esterase or both.

+d.
+For confirmation of postmenopausal status only in females <60 years old and not using hormonal or HRT only.

+e.
+The minimum requirement for drug screening includes cocaine, THC, opiates/opioids, benzodiazepines, and amphetamines (others are site- and study-specific).
+Urine drug screening will also be conducted at Admission.

+f.
 Local urine testing will be standard for the protocol unless serum testing is required by local regulation or IRB/EC.
-See [SoA](#) for collection times. - f.
-The minimum requirement for drug screening includes cocaine, THC, opiates/opioids, benzodiazepines, and amphetamines (others are site- and study-specific).
 See [SoA](#) for collection times.